Skip to main content

 Integrated Settlement

-In April 2025, the West Midlands Combined Authority (WMCA) became the first English region (alongside Greater Manchester) to receive an Integrated Settlement.
-From April 2026, we will receive our first multi-year settlement, a huge four-year funding package that is the latest step in an unprecedented shift in power, money and responsibility from Westminster to the West Midlands.
+From April 2026, the West Midlands Combined Authority will receive its first multi-year Integrated Settlement, a huge four-year funding package that is the latest step in an unprecedented shift in power, money and responsibility from Westminster to the West Midlands.

 What is the Integrated Settlement?